qvik/swift/README.md

 ## IBOutlets

 Name your IBOutlet variables in a way that the name includes the type of the control; this is to distinguish them from other class variables.
 Also always use implicit unwrapping to catch missing outlet bindings immediately by having the app crash.
 Also always flag your outlets **weak**.
+Also by default define your outlets as **private** unless there is a specific reason to expose them to the rest of the module.

 ```swift
 // Bad